All Episodes

 Here you are.

-But I'm gonna make it very quick.
+But I'm going to make it very quick.

-But I was pretty upset about the gentleman that called in, talking down our troops, doing things over in Iraq, you know, which they're doing everything they can to ensure the safety.
+I was told to make it fast, but I was pretty upset about the gentleman that called in talking down our troops, doing things over in Iraq, you know, which they're doing everything they can to ensure the safety.

 And everything is moving forward.